 User-agent: * Disallow: /folder/file.html

-An example of robots.txt file can look like this:
+An example of a robots.txt file can look like this:

 How do I evaluate which robots are crawling my site?